arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 ```

 Looking closely at the node role arn, there appears to be a random string infront of new_nodegroup_3 (xnew_nodegroup_3).
 This does not look to belong there so let's confirm the node role name.
+Looking closely at the node role arn, there appears to be a random string infront of new_nodegroup_3 (xnew_nodegroup_3).
+This does not look to belong there so let's confirm the node role name.

 :::info
 **Note:** _For your convenience we have added the Cluster name as env variable with the variable `$EKS_CLUSTER_NAME`._